steve-fryatt/accountsplus/README.md

 Accounts+ is a simple Bank Account Manager which can track a number of bank accounts.

-It is not under active development, and there is currently no release in anything other than source form.
+It is not under active development, and there is currently no plan to release in anything other than source form.
 Potential users are instead directed towards CashBook.

 Building